Jaycossey/blog-portfolio/README.md

 #### Delete

-HTTP DELETE requests.
-The view for a delete request will be an endpoint reached from the Read/{ID} endpoint.
-After clicking the delete button, the user will be brought to this view with a confirmation warning message.
+This endpoint will be triggered from within the Update view, as part of the editing functionality, hidden behind a JS conditional render of a confirm button.

 #### Updating the controller